 Wednesday Web Resources: New Ways to Reach Your Customers

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »I'm always fascinated by companies that present potentially disruptive new ways of communicating that could transform how we reach out to customers and find clients.
+Opinions expressed by Entrepreneur contributors are their own.I'm always fascinated by companies that present potentially disruptive new ways of communicating that could transform how we reach out to customers and find clients.
 This week, I've collected three interesting startups that are combining existing communication forms to create new modes for reaching out.
 They may not all be quite ready to use yet, but consider these concepts brain food to expand your idea of what is possible.

 The U.S. Postal Service may want to watch out for Zumbox--it's providing a way for companies (and everybody, ultimately) to send formatted PDF mail direct to customers' computers, saving the postage stamps.
 The company's technology enables them to create a computer inbox--or Zumbox--for every street address in America.
 So companies don't need to know customers' e-mail addresses--with a street address (and the customer's permission) the company can electronically deliver their mail.
 Besides saving on postage, this will also allow companies to send interactive, multimedia mail with clickable links, videos, you name it.

 Powerful idea, eh?
 Not a surprise that the company recently landed $8 million in venture capital from a high-powered array of individual investors that includes former Disney chief Michael Eisner.
 It's also attracted a high-powered lawsuit from Pitney Bowes over its technology.
 (The story of how Zumbox put its funding deal together is slated for the January issue of Entrepreneur magazine.)